jaytimm/google-ngrams-and-r/README.md

 ### 5 PPMI and SVD

-*Positive Pointwise Mutual Information* (PPMI)
+So, a couple of final steps.

+-   Convert our frequency-based co-occurrence matrices to *positive pointwise mutual information* (PPMI) matrices.

+-   Reduce/compress features to latent dimensions via *singular value decomposition* (SVD).

-The function below calculates PPMI values on sparse matrices, which has been slightly modified from an SO post available [here](https://stackoverflow.com/questions/43354479/how-to-efficiently-calculate-ppmi-on-a-sparse-matrix-in-r).
+The function below calculates PPMI values for sparse matrices, which has been slightly modified from an SO post available [here](https://stackoverflow.com/questions/43354479/how-to-efficiently-calculate-ppmi-on-a-sparse-matrix-in-r), and cached in my package `lexvarsdatr`.

-Apply function to the list of quarter-century sparse matrices.
-Here we use the lemmatized/feature-filtered list, although rawer renditions can be used as well.

 ``` r
 tfms_ppmi <- lapply(tfms_filtered, lexvarsdatr::lvdr_build_sparse_ppmi)
 ```

-*Singular value decomposition*
+Based on these new PPMI historical TFMs, we reduce/compress our matrices comprised of 5k features to 250 latent dimensions via the `irlba` package.

 ``` r
 tfms_svd <- lapply(tfms_ppmi, irlba::irlba, nv = 250)
 ```

-Extract .. from SVD object.
-Simple matrix.
+Lastly, we extract the approximate left singular values from the SVD object for each TFM as a simple matrix.

 ``` r
 tfms_mats <- list()